 May 8 - June 26 (no class 5/29, or 6/5)

 Saturday's Only 10:25a - 12:55p(beginner class at 10:25a)

 6 week classes are $100.
 All new skaters will need to go to http://www.learntoskateusa.com to obtain/renew their $16 membership.
 The membership goes from July 1, 2020 - June 30, 2021.

 Snowplow Sam 1 - 4 (Ages 3-5 Smallest skate is toddler 8)

 The Snowplow Sam levels are introductory ice skating classes divided into 4 progressive levels allowing children with no prior skating experience to build confidence while learning the basic skills of skating.
 All classes will be taught in a safe and positive environment, incorporating fun and games making class time an enjoyable experience for all.
-Cost of class includes skate rental during lessons and public skating passes to be used during session.
-(Public skate pass includes skate rental).
+Cost includes skate rental during lessons.
 Helmets, gloves and light layers are recommended.
 Please arrive EARLY for the first class.

 After passing Snowplow Sam 4, students will advance to Basic 2

 (If skater turns 6 before completing, the skater will go in the appropriate Basic level)